talorlik/ldap-2fa-on-k8s/application/PRD-ALB.md

    IngressClassParams).
    - Roughly: Ingress = routing rules; IngressClassParams = ALB profile.

    Helm charts like `openldap-stack-ha` only deal with routing rules.
-They don’t
+They don't
    know:

    - whether the ALB is internet-facing or internal